matteac/maradoscript/README.md

 Be cautious!
 It's possible to underflow or overflow both the memory and the pointer.
 If the pointer is at zero and an attempt is made to decrement it, it will go to the last byte.

+## Boundless Coding Realm

+Loops evade the code,
+Memory's dance knows no bounds,
+Unfettered by loops.

 ## Instructions
 - e - moves the pointer forward